papas000/Filterio/README.md

 # Filterio
-Import of a Github library to provide basic image filtering options.
+Import of a 3rd-party library to provide basic image filtering options.

+# To run:
-Import in Android Studio
+Import in Android Studio, build and run on device.